tomopy/tomopy-short-course/activities/04-Conda.md

 conda activate [environment-name]
 ```

-In the future, you can get updates to TomoPy
+In the future, you can get updates to TomoPy.

 ```
 $ conda update tomopy -c conda-forge